michiruf/laravel-http-automock/README.md

 | CLI    | `--automock-json-pretty-print`        |
 | Config | `'json_pretty_print' => true`         |

-## Develpopment: Features & TODOs
+## Development: Features & TODOs

 In this list, features and TODOs can get noted that come up during usage, development and feedback.
 Features are just a rough idea, whereas TODOs should get implemented at some point.

 * FEATURE: Skip or retry specific responses, e.g. when a 429 error or rate limits occur.
-Maybe by using one of these approaches:
+Maybe by using one of these
+  approaches:
     * New `retryRequestsUntil` method
     * New `renewUntil` - Repeat renewing until the response contains sth.
 * FEATURE: Mocks that should be reused for all test methods should be definable.
 Maybe by specifying a scope for specific requests?
 * FEATURE: Configure all options like prevent, renew, ... on a requests basis
 * FEATURE: Allow additional persistence of the request (for transparency reasons, not for functionality)